Lorentz symmetry breaking in a Yang-Mills theory within the Gribov restriction: A brief review on the functional restriction to the Gribov horizon

 \section{A brief review on the functional restriction to the Gribov horizon}

-In the seminal work \cite{Gribov:1977wm} Gribov realised that the standard gauge fixing procedure of Faddeev-Popov is not sufficient to remove every equivalent gauge field configuration.
-His work was aimed to the Landau and Coulomb gauge.
+In the seminal work \cite{Gribov:1977wm}, Gribov realized that the standard gauge fixing procedure by Faddeev-Popov is not sufficient to remove all equivalent gauge field {configurations}.
+His work was aimed to the Landau (and Coulomb) gauge using the Hermiticity of the FP operator in such a gauge.

-In the present section we will briefly present Gribov's original construction, starting from the Faddeev-Popov gauge fixing procedure to the Landau gauge, ending up with the expression of the gauge field propagator within Gribov's scheme.
+In the present section, we will briefly present Gribov's original construction, starting from the Faddeev-Popov gauge fixing procedure to the Landau gauge and ending up with the expression for the gauge field propagator within Gribov's scheme.
+For a detailed (and considerably didactic) overview on the Gribov issue, including also the Gribov-Zwanziger and the refined Gribov-Zwanziger approaches, we recommend the Report \cite{Vandersickel:2012tz}.